Kent27/docs-emobiq/document/client/gitbook/2-5-actions-and-visual-logic/action-reference/cordova/App/canvasGenerate/canvasGenerate.md

 ## Description

-Generate a new canvas based on an existing canvas, canvas are mainly used for printing.
+Generate base64 from an existing canvas,

 ## Input / Parameter